-I’m pleased to introduce the newly formed International Office at the University Medical Center Utrecht (UMC Utrecht).
-Our main objective is to encourage international cooperation in research, education and patient care.
+The International Office of the University Medical Center Utrecht (UMC Utrecht) encourages UMC students to undertake research, courses or clinical internships abroad and we welcome international students with our education and research opportunities.
+This could only be possible with the investment in international cooperation in research, education and patient care from both sides.
 For an overview of groups and types of exchange we support, please see below.

 With a foundation established in the 1800’s, and a close affiliation to Utrecht University, the UMC Utrecht is one of Europe’s largest and most prominent knowledge institutes.
 Recognized on an international level for our medicine and research, the wealth of expertise and knowledge at the UMC Utrecht extends beyond the classroom to include hands-on clinical training and state-of-the-art biomedical research.
 We aim to cultivate an environment of diverse perspectives and to engage our community in global citizenship.
 We encourage you to explore the world with us through the exchange of knowledge, expertise and culture.

 Exchange of ideas is now instantaneous and the ability to relocate ourselves quite feasible.
 Thus, we encourage you to become a global citizen and to participate in shaping a future of respect for cultural differences and to share your knowledge and experiences.

 As M. Scott, late author of The Road Less Traveled once said, let’s “share our similarities, celebrate our differences.”

 We welcome you to visit our website, to drop by, or to inquire by email or telephone.
 The International Office looks forward to working with you!